Uric acid is a chemical that your body creates automatically through decomposing substances called purines.

 2. Don’t forget onions

 Onions have a great variety of uses for illness.
-Like artichokes, they are excellent to reduce levels of uric acid that is in our blood.
+Like artichokes, they’re excellent for reducing the levels of uric acid that is in the blood.

 Ingredients and preparation